Richard A. Whiting: Early life and education

+Career

 In 1914, Whiting had his first two hit songs: "I Wonder Where My Lovin' Man Has Gone" and "It's Tulip Time in Holland."
 The latter song became a massive hit, selling over a million copies.
 Whiting received none of the royalties, however, having sold off the publishing rights to Remick in exchange for a Steinway grand piano.
 During his time at Remick Whiting had a substantial output, mostly with former bank-clerk Ray Egan, including 1918's, "Till We Meet Again".
 The song quickly became the largest sheet music seller of all time, even today: at last count the song was said to have sold over 11 million copies.
 Other hit songs written by Whiting during his time at Remick include "Where the Black-Eyed Susans Grow" (1917), "The Japanese Sandman" (1920), "Bimini Bay" (1921, lyrics by Egan and Gus Kahn), "Ain't We Got Fun?"
 (1921, lyrics by Egan and Kahn) and "Ukulele Lady" (1925, lyrics by Kahn).

 In 1929, Whiting moved to Hollywood, where there were more opportunities for songwriters during the Depression.
 In Hollywood he wrote a number of film scores and classic songs.
 With Johnny Mercer he wrote the theme song of Tinseltown, "Hooray for Hollywood", shortly before his death.
-During his career, Whiting collaborated with such songwriters as BG DeSylva, Johnny Mercer, Neil Moret, Leo Robin, Ralph Rainger, Gus Kahn, Oscar Hammerstein II, Haven Gillespie, Seymour Simons, Nacio Herb Brown, Harry Akst, Walter Donaldson, Ray Egan, and Sidney Clare, to produce a number of hits (listed below).
+During his career, Whiting collaborated with such songwriters as BG DeSylva, Johnny Mercer, Neil Moret, Leo Robin, Ralph Rainger, Clara Rees, Gus Kahn, Oscar Hammerstein II, Haven Gillespie, Seymour Simons, Nacio Herb Brown, Harry Akst, Walter Donaldson, Ray Egan, and Sidney Clare, to produce a number of hits (listed below).
 He also wrote a number of scores for Broadway plays.

 In the film, Transatlantic Merry-Go-Round (1932), a song performed by The Boswell Sisters, titled "Rock and Roll", written by Richard A. Whiting and Sidney Clare, is sometimes credited as the first use of that term.

 Whiting died from a heart attack in 1938 at the age of 46, at the height of his career.
 He was inducted into the Songwriters Hall of Fame as part of the inaugural class in 1970.
 A tribute to Whiting's music, along with a medley of his best-known songs, formed part of the 1980 Broadway musical A Day in Hollywood / A Night in the Ukraine.
 His Steinway grand piano was donated to the Great American Songbook Foundation by his granddaughter Debbi and can be seen on display.

 Whiting was married to the former Eleanor Youngblood, a manager whose clients included Sophie Tucker.
 He was the father of singer/actress Margaret Whiting and actress Barbara Whiting, and the grandson of Rep. Richard H. Whiting.